Crypto Storage Guide: Complete Guide

 • Hot wallets (mobile/desktop apps)

-• Air-gapped cold storage
+• Air-gapped offline storage

 • Multi-signature setups (highest security, lowest convenience)

-Hot Storage vs Cold Storage
+Hot Storage vs offline storage

 Hot Storage (Online Wallets)